pilleatus/orientdb-tutorial-distributed-database/database_configuration.md

     docker commit db_server_config

 ###2.
 Modifie the orientDB config
-To start the first Server use the following command:
+You already should have this terminal connection to the container.
+Open the To start the first Server use the following command:
 ```
 docker run --name db_server_usa orientdb/orientdb dserver.sh